Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/Harvard-University.md

 # Harvard University

+* Kim, J., Quinlivan, B.T., Deprey, L.A., Arumukhom Revi, D., Eckert-Erdheim, A., Murphy, P., Orzel, D. and Walsh, C.J., 2022.
+Reducing the energy cost of walking with low assistance levels through optimized hip flexion assistance from a soft exosuit.
+Scientific Reports, 12(1), p.11004. { **CMA-ES** }
+  * "We used the CMA-ES algorithm to estimate the individualized, energetically optimal assistance profile for each participant."
 * Amoudruz, L. and Koumoutsakos, P., 2022.
 [Independent control and path planning of microswimmers with a uniform magnetic field](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202100183).
 Advanced Intelligent Systems, 4(3), p.2100183. [**CMA-ES**]
   * "We solve the above minimization problem numerically with derandomised evolution strategy with covariance matrix adaptation (CMA-ES)."
     * N. Hansen, S. D. Müller, P. Koumoutsakos, Evol.
 Comput.
 2003, 11, 1.